dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 The `parametersRef` sub-section is used for provider specific configuration and can refers either to a CRD or a configmap.
 In the case of Cilium, there is indeed a CRD called `CiliumGatewayClassConfig` that can be used to feed specific parameters to the `parametersRef` section

-Now let's manipulate a little the gateway class and all those parameters.
+WE can manipulate a little the gateway class and all those parameters.

 ### 2.2.
 Playing with GatewayClass

 We identified previously the default Cilium Gateway class with a kubectl command.
-Let's try to create additional gateway classes, for internal and external traffic
+To create additional gateway classes, for internal and external traffic, we can write the below definition.

 ```yaml